 Related linksDepartment of Chemistry

 First class or upper second class BSc or Master’s level degree (or international equivalent) in chemistry, biochemistry, or a closely related subject.

 This competition is open to all applicants.
-Please note that higher tuition fees apply for non UK/EU/EEA students.
+Please note that higher tuition fees apply for non-UK students.
 View information about classification of fee status.